warmcat/libwebsockets/READMEs/README.lws_sequencer.md

 larger series of actions, perhaps involving different connections.

-Since lws operates inside an event loop, if the outer sequencing does not, it can be awkward to synchronize these steps with what's happening on the network with a particular connection on the event loop thread.
+Since lws operates inside an event loop, if the outer sequencing doesn't, it can be awkward to synchronize these steps with what's happening on the network with a particular connection on the event loop thread.